egg-mode-rs/egg-mode/README.md

 posts.
 Other examples showcase a handful of actions from their related module.
 To run any of the examples for yourself, see the notes in `examples/common/mod.rs`.

+A note about Windows: As egg-mode uses *ring* as a dependency, egg-mode will not build on windows-gnu targets.
+It builds just fine on windows-msvc targets, though.

 If you've found egg-mode useful, or just want to communicate your first impressions of it, please [track me down on Twitter][qm-twitter] and let me know!